copenlu/xformer-multi-source-domain-adaptation/README.md

-# xformer-multi-source-domain-adaptation
-Code to reproduce the experiments in the paper "Transformer Based Multi-Source Domain Adaptation" (EMNLP 2020)
+# Transformer Based Multi-Source Domain Adaptation
+*To appear in EMNLP (2020)*

+Dustin Wright and Isabelle Augenstein

+Code is currently being prepared